Floorp-Projects/Floorp/docs/contributing/committing_rules_and_responsibilities.rst

 merges and backouts.

-This hook will be enabled on mozilla-central and every major branch that directly merges into it, such as mozilla-inbound or integration branches, team branches, or established project branches.
+This hook will be enabled on mozilla-central and every major branch that directly merges into it, such as autoland or integration branches, team branches, or established project branches.

 An example for a passing commit message would be,